Hints of a New Era in Turkish Regional Policy

 Turkey Will not Allow Mosul to Become a New Aleppo

 Although Syria is the most important battlefield in the Middle East, Iraq has started to appear in the forefront due to the imminent Mosul operation.
 Turkish historical connections with Mosul are evident.
 However, President Erdoğan’s speech on the opening of the Parliament on October 1st and his emphasis on the Treaty of Lausanne have passed the issues into a new dimension.
 Hence, the consecutive statements made by the central administration of Iraq and the leaders of the pro-Iranian militia groups have voiced their discomfort with any sort of Turkish involvement in the Mosul operation.
 The extent of the frustration of the Iraqi Central Government and the power behind it with the new era of Turkey’s regional maneuvers–when added to this context–can be understood from the harsh statements made against Turkey by the Iraqi Parliament and the summoning of the Turkish ambassador to the Iraqi Foreign Ministry.
 However, the successful Jarablus Operation indicated a major shift in Ankara’s regional policies and its determination not to avoid direct confrontation with various actors on crucial issues related to its national security.
 This, Ankara made it sufficiently clear – will be done by carefully considering others actors’ opinions.
-Likewise, Turkey has closely felt the dire consequences of permitting some regional powers and organizations to gain ground as a fait accompli of the situation, beginning with the invasion of Iraq and prolonging the civil war in Syria, which has resulted in the disruption of its regional interest and policies as well as intensification of terror and coup attempts within the country over the last year.
+Likewise, Turkey has closely felt the dire consequences of permitting some regional powers and organizations to gain ground as a fait accompli of the situation, beginning with the invasion of Iraq and prolonging the civil war in Syria, which has resulted in the disruption of its regional interest and policies as well as an intensification of terror and coup attempts within the country over the last year.

 Is Saudi Arabia the Next Target of the US?

-Turkish active field involvement in Syria and Iraq is adding significance to its relations with the Kingdom of Saudi Arabia who maintains a similar stance regarding both countries.
+Turkish active field involvement in Syria and Iraq is adding significance to its relations with the Kingdom of Saudi Arabia which maintains a similar stance regarding both countries.
 The recent frequent reciprocal visits can be analyzed as an indication of the growing understanding of the regional issues between the two countries.
-On the other hand, the Riyadh administration has lately been experiencing the shocks of a recent legislation ratified by the US Congress that enables the victims of 9/11 to sue the Saudi Arabian state.
-The application of the same policy towards the Riyadh Government by Washington, which particularly led to the freezing of the Iranian assets in the US and making a substantial sum of payments to the Israeli plaintiffs in the past, has escalated the already damaged US-Saudi relations to a catastrophic level.
+On the other hand, the Riyadh administration has lately been experiencing the shocks of recent legislation ratified by the US Congress that enables the victims of 9/11 to sue the Saudi Arabian state.
+The application of the same policy towards the Riyadh Government by Washington, which particularly led to the freezing of Iranian assets in the US and making a substantial sum of payments to the Israeli plaintiffs in the past, has escalated the already damaged US-Saudi relations to a catastrophic level.
 Apparently, the issue came up amid the meeting of President Erdoğan and the Saudi Minister of Interior, as well as Crown Prince Muhammad bin Nayef whose visit to Turkey coincided with the day the legislation transpired.
 Moreover, President Erdoğan conveyed this issue to the agenda and highlighted the unacceptability of the decision to demonstrate the continuation of Turkey-Saudi contiguity in the future in his speech to the parliament which itself can be evaluated as the manifesto of a new era.

 Ankara’s emphasis on sustaining and improving the existing good relations with Tehran during the President’s speech in the Parliament also signifies Turkey’s strategy of compartmental allocation of its regional policies in the new era.
 However, it is highly likely that the relations with Iran – an actor well known for its aggressive foreign policy in the region – will be affected severely in the case of Turkey’s active involvement in the Mosul operation and direct confrontation with Shia militias.